Twenty Years Ago.

 He wrapped his arms around me gently, and I returned the gesture.

 “It’s okay.” he said, “We need to know the stories of those who came before us so we don’t make the same mistakes.
-When you’re older, you’ll have to make many difficult decisions, and when those times come, you need to be prepared to make the right choices.”
+When you’re older, you’ll have to make many difficult decisions, and when those times come, you need to be prepared to make the right ones.”

 Father leaned back from his hug, and I nodded again.
 “So by understanding the mistakes of our fathers, I can make the right choices?”